 Origins of New Zealand Buddhism

 Since the 1980s Asian migrants and refugees have established their varied forms of Buddhism in New Zealand.
 In the 2010s more than 50 groups, mostly in the Auckland region, offered different Buddhist traditions at temples, centres, monasteries and retreat centres.
-Many migrant communities brought priests or religious specialists from their own countries and their temples and centres have acted as focal points for a particular ethnic community, offering language and religious instruction.
+Many migrant communities brought priests or religious specialists from their own countries.
+Their temples and centres have acted as focal points for a particular ethnic community, offering language and religious instruction.

 National and international groups